 Search engine optimization isn't as simple as putting a bunch of strategically placed keywords into your blog posts.
 In fact, keyword stuffing can be extremely detrimental to how your website ranks.

-An ideal SEO strategy for blogs consists of publishing frequently, organically including the right keywords,refreshing content in order to maintain relevancy, and acquiring backlinks from websites with high domain authority.
+An ideal SEO strategy for blogs consists of publishing frequently, organically including the right keywords, refreshing content in order to maintain relevancy, and acquiring backlinks from websites with high domain authority.
 Granted, this is an incredibly simplified checklist and there are lots of other components that go into the development of a solid SEO strategy.
+Even so, SEO plays a crucial role in improving your blogging outreach, so take the time to properly structure it.

 Blogging Can Help You Find Your Voice